Empower Homeless People to Get Off the Street

 Transformation like this cannot be forced.
-But when a homeless person is ready, this program provides the inspiration, the examples, the instruction, and the discussion and training that will help them take the final lasting steps to real life transformation.
+But when a homeless person has decided they’ve had enough and will do whatever it takes, this program provides the inspiration, examples, instruction, discussion, and training that will help them take the final lasting steps to real life transformation.

 Why Babysteps Gives Food to the Homeless

-Why do we do that?
+Why do we serve food?
 Isn’t this going against our whole approach?

 The difference is, most homeless nonprofits give food away just to feed people.

 We give food away to build relationships.
 It’s a way to initiate.
 To open doors.
 To begin.